Nitestack/dotfiles/README.md

   <strong>Be sure to <a href="#" title="star">⭐️</a> or fork this repo if you find it useful!</strong>
 </p>
 </div>

+> [!WARNING]
+> This repository is primarily intended for NixOS and NixOS WSL.
+While I could have included more features on Windows, they may not perform as well as they do on NixOS (WSL).
+Tools like Neovim, WezTerm and others are technically functional on Windows, but they are slower.
+As a result, I've excluded them on Windows.
+If you want to use these tools on Windows, I recommend using NixOS WSL, it's just a better developer experience.

 ## ⚙️ Requirements